All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will semaglutide affect my birth control?

 Semaglutide slows gastric emptying, which could theoretically reduce absorption of oral contraceptives.
 If you take birth control pills, discuss this with your physician.
-Non-oral contraceptives (IUD, implant, patch) are not affected.
+Non-oral contraceptives (IUD, implant, patch) aren't affected.

 Can I take semaglutide if I have ADHD and take stimulants?

 Stimulant medications like Adderall and Vyvanse also suppress appetite.
-Adding semaglutide requires physician oversight to ensure you are eating enough to maintain adequate nutrition.
+Adding semaglutide requires physician oversight to ensure you're eating enough to maintain adequate nutrition.
 This combination can work but needs to be managed carefully.

 What happens if I stop taking semaglutide?